UD-CISC374/educational-game-design-document-team-5-eric-and-toby/egdd.md

 *Describe how the learning will be assessed, e.g., pre/post multiple-choice test, or SAT, or some other instrument.*

 *If proposing a new instrument, briefly and concisely list some example assessment questions.*
+Students will be given a pre/post multiple-choice test where they are asked to examine an image depiction of a fraction and pick the correct numerical equivalent.

 # What sets this project apart?